pfsense/docs/source/releases/2-2-1-new-features-and-changes.rst

 -------

--  Updated the default SSL cipher list to be stronger, obsoletes the need for a “BEAST protection” option
+-  Updated the default SSL cipher list to be stronger, obsoletes the need for a "BEAST protection" option
    `#4230 <https://redmine.pfsense.org/issues/4230>`__
 -  Fixed gen\_subnet\_max returning an incorrect result on 32 bit (i386)
    versions, which in turn fixed Wake on LAN and other areas on 32 bit